-1. To teach.
+1.To teach.

-Recognizing that any student at the University can participate in student media, sometimes advising involves teaching what students would learn in journalism and mass communication courses; sometimes it involves going beyond the curriculum.
+Recognizing that any student at the University can participate in Student Media, sometimes advising involves teaching what students would learn in Media and Journalism courses; sometimes it involves going beyond the curriculum.

-2. To critique.
+2.To critique.

 For units producing daily content, this may be after the fact several times a week.
 For The Burr, critiquing generally occurs before publication, as the staff goes through planning, writing, rewriting, shooting, reshooting, editing, and proofing.